-- Product and Service Usage Data: details on usage of device, applications, operating system, and services.
+- Product and Service Usage Data: details on the usage of device, applications, operating system, and services.

 Software Setup and Inventory: installed apps, install history, device update information.

-In addition to these, Microsoft further brings the updated Microsoft Privacy Dashboard, which will let you, ‘see and manage more data associated with your Microsoft account.’
+In addition to these, Microsoft further brings the updated Microsoft Privacy Dashboard, which will let you ‘see and manage more data associated with your Microsoft account.’
 It has been updated to the new page named Activity History.
 This will give you an easy-to-navigate way to monitor data saved in your account.
-You can change the collected data as per your wish via privacy settings of your device or browser.
+You can change the collected data as per your wish via your device’s or browser’s privacy settings.

 Furthermore, in the coming months, the company will be bringing additional features to let you control even more data, like: